In this guide we’ll look at the best hand saws.

 Stanley 515289 FatMax Heavy-duty Handsaw Review

-The Stanley 515289 FatMax Heavy-duty Handsaw 22-inch has precision ground and induction hardened teeth as well as a comfortable bi-material handle.
+The Stanley 515289 FatMax 22″ Heavy-duty Handsaw has precision ground and induction hardened teeth as well as a comfortable bi-material handle.

-This saw has 3 sided precision set teeth that cut on both the forward and backstroke to increase cutting efficiency by 30%.
-The saw also has induction hardened teeth that stay sharp through a lot of use.
-The 7 TPI blade is ideal for tough jobs where fast cutting is desirable, and a smooth finish is not required.
-It’s perfect for heavy-duty tasks such as cutting logs, fence posts and railway sleepers.
-The handle is also comfortable to use for long periods of time.
+This heavy duty hand saw has 3 sided precision set teeth that cut on both the forward and backstroke that increase cutting efficiency by 30%.
+The handsaw also has induction hardened teeth that stay sharp through a lot of use.
+The 7 tpi blade is ideal for tough jobs where fast cutting is desirable and a smooth finish is not required.
+The handsaw is perfect for heavy-duty tasks such as cutting logs, fence posts and railway sleepers.
+The handle is also comfortable to use over long periods of time.

-This saw will make tough cutting jobs easier and stays sharp for a long time.
+This is a heavy duty handsaw that makes tough cutting easier and stays sharp for a long time.

 VIEW LATEST PRICE →